 Keen for some new tools to help build your business? or do you just want to know what I’m working with?

-Here are some of the tools and services that I use myself or at least recommend using.
+No worries.
+Here are some of the tools and services that I use and recommend.

 This is what I use to create passwords, handle my login credentials and access my online accounts.